avramandrei/OpenNIG/README.md

 python3 train.py <path_to_yaml_config_file>
 ```

 This script will automatically generate 10 samples that shows how the training process evolves at evrey checkpoint.
 To disable this functionality, set `generate_train_samples` to `False` in `YAML` configuration file.
-The following samples show how the training process evolved for several models that can be found in `OpenNGen`.

 ### Generate